-When you arrive at the auction, you will be asked to register.
-During registration you will need to show a picture ID to verify you identity.
-If a cashier's check or cash is required for any portion of the down payment, we will ask you to show that you have the necessary funds with you.
+The live auction event will be held at the Chattanooga Convention Center located at 1150 Carter Street, Chattanooga, Tennessee.
+Registration for the auction starts at 6:00 pm.
+When you arrive at the auction, you need to register in order to bid.
+During registration you will need to show a picture ID to verify your identity.
+You will need to show that you have the required \$2,000 cashier's check payable to yourself for each property you intend to purchase.
+(You will keep the check until you make your earnest money deposit after signing the Auction Purchase and Sale Agreement.)
 You will be asked to sign the Terms & Conditions / Bidder's Affidavit document featured on the auction website.
 This document confirms that you understand and agree to the terms and conditions of the auction.
 When you have completed the Bidder's Affidavit, you will be given a bid card with a bid number on it.
-This is your official ticket to bid and buy the property offered in today's auction.
-After you have registered, you might want to pick help yourself to refreshments, review the diligence information, and choose a seat.
+This is your official ticket to bid and buy a property offered in the auction.
+After you have registered, you might want to help yourself to refreshments, review the diligence information, and choose a seat.
 The bid assistants will introduce themselves and be available to help answer questions about the bidding process and the property being auctioned.
-If you have any questions, please find a member of the auction crew and get your information from them, not other bidders who will be competing with you later during the auction.
+If you have any questions, please find a member of the auction crew and get your information from them, not other bidders who will be competing with you later, during the auction.
 The bid assistants may ask you for an opening bid to start the auction.
 You are not required to provide an opening bid.
 The decision is entirely up to you.